 Measuring SEO Performance

-After weeks or even months of hard work, and tens of thousands of dollars of investment in search engine optimization, how do you know if it was worth it?
-SEO can feel like a waste of time if you don’t accurately track your growth across the board.
-What was your digital footprint or SEO score in the beginning and what is it now?
+After weeks or even months of hard work and tens of thousands of dollars of investment in search engine optimization, how do you know it was worth it?
+SEO can feel like a waste of time and money if you don’t accurately track your growth across the board.
+What was your digital footprint or SEO score initially, and what is it now?
 Is this translating into more impressions, clicks, leads, and sales?

 How to Measure SEO Performance

 There are ten core ways to measure the SEO performance of a site over time.
-These areas are important to track whether you’re an agency working on another company’s behalf, or if you are the in-house SEO specialist for a company.
+These areas are important to track whether you’re an agency working on another company’s behalf or if you are the in-house SEO specialist for an organization.

 At its core, SEO is all about organic traffic.
-Pay-per-click campaigns can get results fast, but they’re expensive and the leads from this part of the strategy end as soon as you pause the campaign.
-Organic traffic, which is traffic finding a website, social media, or directory through search, is more of a constant, and is a measurable piece of data that is directly related to SEO/content efforts.
+Pay-per-click campaigns can deliver quick results – but they’re expensive.
+Moreover, the leads from this part of the strategy will stop once you pause the campaign.
+Organic traffic is more of a constant; it’s traffic that finds a website, social media, or directory through search.

-SEO improvements last (at least until the next update).
-Although algorithms change, and it’s always best to have a live site that is regularly updated, you can generally expect a well-built site to continue attracting relevant visitors even after months without an update (which is not recommended).
-Google Analytics can track a site’s organic traffic over time, giving a 1,000-10,000 foot view of its SEO performance.
+SEO improvements tend to last (at least until the next update).
+Although algorithms change, you can expect a well-built site to continue attracting relevant visitors.
+So, it’s best to have a live site that is regularly updated and continually optimized for SEO.
+Google Analytics can track a site’s organic traffic over time, giving a 1,000 to a 10,000-foot view of its SEO performance.

-Backlinks are another great piece of data for measuring a site’s growth – although, there are some contradictory perspectives on their impact on rankings in 2021.
-For years backlinks were a massive contributor to a site’s domain authority.
-Getting a website listed on numerous databases and directories would almost immediately improve its authority and positioning in the SERPs.
+Backlinks are another great piece of data for measuring a site’s growth.
+For years, backlinks will continue contributing to a site’s domain authority.
+Having a website listed on numerous databases and directories is valuable and can’t be overlooked.

-The data still shows this to be the case – but certain engines continually come out and say backlinks are less and less meaningful (which should be taken with a grain of salt).
-We certainly understand why Google is trying to pull this ranking factor back some as black-hat SEO has forced Google to ease up on the value it places on backlinks.
-Due to PBN usage, spammy directories, and other techniques that are designed to trick algorithms versus provide a truthful picture of a website’s E-A-T. Always remember, content is king, backlinks are necessary, and focus on the end user’s experience.
+Engines continually come out and say backlinks are less and less meaningful.
+It’s more accurate to say links are not created equal.
+We certainly understand why Google is trying to pull this ranking factor back some – as black-hat SEO has forced Google to ease up on the value it places on backlinks due to PBN (private blog network) usage, spammy directories, and other techniques that are designed to trick algorithms versus provide a truthful picture of a website’s E-A-T (Expertise, Authority, & Trust).
+Remember, content is king, backlinks are necessary, and always focus on the end user’s experience.

 Website Authority Over Time

-While a site’s overall organic traffic offers a comprehensive view of its SEO efforts, individual keyword rankings are another (KPI) key metric to track.
-Good SEO should be in tandem with well-researched keywords/topics and then followed by an increase in SERP positioning.
+While a site’s overall organic traffic offers a comprehensive view of its SEO efforts, individual keyword rankings are another KPI worth tracking.
+Good SEO should be in tandem with well-researched keywords/topics, followed by increased SERP positioning.

-The first step to any SEO strategy is to identify the optimal keywords that your industry should target.
-Those short and long-tail keywords should be infused into every aspect of your digital footprint, from the content you write to the URL slugs, to the image names, to the meta descriptions, to the local SEO, social media strategy, hashtag strategy, video tragedy, to the ads strategy.
-It goes without saying, the goal of an SEO strategy is to rank better in the SERP for targeted keywords/phrases.
+The first step in an SEO strategy is identifying the optimal keywords for your industry.
+Then, those short and long-tail keywords should be infused into the relevant aspects of your digital footprint.
+From the copy you write to the URL slugs, meta descriptions, local SEO, social media strategy, hashtag strategy, video strategy, and ads.

 The amount of time that a user spends on a page is immensely important.
 It directly signals how well the content matches the searcher’s needs.
 A high dwell time signals that searchers are finding great value in your content, and that your investment in content has been well worth it.
 A low dwell time shows that somewhere along the line, you missed the mark (or content is a mismatch for the searchers intent – in which case the engines will reset the page’s SERP positioning).